-- initiate and conduct additional preclinical studies and clinical trials for our product candidates; - continue to discover and develop additional product candidates; - acquire or in-license other product candidates and technologies; - maintain, expand, and protect our intellectual property portfolio; - hire additional clinical and scientific personnel; - expand our manufacturing capabilities with third parties and establish manufacturing capabilities in-house; - seek regulatory approvals and pursue commercialization for any product candidates that successfully complete clinical trials; and - add operational, financial, and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts, as well as to support our transition to a public reporting company.
+- initiate and conduct additional preclinical studies and clinical trials for our product candidates; - continue to discover and develop additional product candidates; - acquire or in-license other product candidates and technologies; - maintain, expand, and protect our intellectual property portfolio; - hire additional clinical and scientific personnel; - expand our manufacturing capabilities with third parties and establish manufacturing capabilities in-house; - seek regulatory approvals and pursue commercialization for any product candidates that successfully complete clinical trials; and - add operational, financial, and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts.

-We expect to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.
-As a result, we will need substantial additional funding to support our continuing operations and pursue our growth strategy.
+We will need substantial additional funding to support our continuing operations and pursue our growth strategy.
 Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through the sale of equity, debt financings or other capital sources, including potential collaborations with other companies or other strategic transactions.
 Our inability to raise capital as and when needed could have a negative impact on our financial condition and ability to pursue our business strategies.
 There can be no assurances, however, that the current operating plan will be achieved or that additional funding will be available on terms acceptable to us, or at all.

-At March 31, 2021, we had cash, cash equivalents and short-term investments of \$337.0 million.
-We believe that our existing cash, cash equivalents and short-term investments will enable us to fund our operating expenses and capital expenditure requirements into 2023.
+At March 31, 2023, we had cash, cash equivalents and short-term investments of \$202.6 million.
+We believe that our existing cash, cash equivalents and short-term investments, will enable us to fund our operating expenses and capital expenditure requirements through at least twelve months following the issuance of these financial statements.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See "-Liquidity and Capital Resources."

-The development of our product candidates could be disrupted and materially adversely affected in the future by a pandemic, epidemic or outbreak of an infectious disease, such as the recent COVID-19 pandemic.
+The development of our product candidates could be disrupted and materially adversely affected in the future by a pandemic, epidemic or outbreak of an infectious disease-, such as the ongoing COVID-19 pandemic.
 The spread of COVID-19 has impacted the global economy and has impacted our operations, including the interruption of our preclinical and clinical trial activities and potential interruption to our supply chain.
 For example, the COVID-19 pandemic has delayed clinical trials.
 If the disruption due to the COVID-19 pandemic continues, our planned pivotal clinical trials also could be delayed due to government orders and site policies on account of the pandemic, and some patients may be unwilling or unable to travel to study sites, enroll in our trials or be unable to comply with clinical trial protocols if quarantines impede patient movement or interrupt healthcare services, which would delay our ability to conduct preclinical studies and clinical trials or release clinical trial results and could delay our ability to obtain regulatory approval and commercialize our product candidates.
-Furthermore, COVID-19 could affect our employees or the employees of research sites and service providers on whom we rely, including contract research organizations, or CROs, as well as those of companies with which we do business, including our suppliers and contract manufacturing organizations, or CMOs, thereby disrupting our business operations.
-Quarantines and travel restrictions imposed by governments in the jurisdictions in which we and the companies with which we do business operate could materially impact the ability of employees to access preclinical and clinical sites, laboratories, manufacturing sites and offices.
-We have implemented work-at-home policies and only employees essential to the development and research of our product candidates remain on-site at our research and manufacturing facilities; accordingly, we may experience limitations in employee resources.
-The outbreak and any other preventative or protectiv
+Furthermore, COVID-19 could affect our employees or the employees of research sites and service providers on whom we rely, including CROs, as well as those of companies with which we do business, including our suppliers and CMOs, thereby disrupting our business operations.